diodesign/diosix/docs/build.md

 assembly files to compile, and any static dependency assets.

 The configuration is parsed by a custom YAML parser located at `scripts/yaml_parser.zig`.
-Written specifically for the project, it operates completely offline and parses key-value pairs and arrays without external dependencies.
+Written specifically for this project, it parses key-value pairs and arrays without external dependencies.
 This design avoids reliance on external package managers or network downloads, maintaining build speed and offline reliability.

 ---